 The Sauk County Emergency Management office applied for and received a grant in January 2018 through the Hazard Mitigation Grant Program (HMGP) under disaster declaration FEMA-4276-DR-WI.
 The county contracted with Civi Tek Consulting for this project.
-The plan update started soon after receiving the notice of the grant award.

 Municipalities in the county were involved in a number of ways and were kept abreast of the plan's progress.
 Initially, letters were sent to each municipality in November (2018) inviting them to designate an individual who would serve as a point of contact and a liaison.

 A steering committee was established and given the responsibility of reviewing the draft of the plan update.
 Members are listed in the acknowledgements to this plan.
 They included a wide variety of expertise and included elected officials, public safety, local planners/zoning administrators, and other staff.
 The committee met to review the proposed changes to the plan on November 14, 2018.
-The meeting was publicly noticed and the agenda from the meeting and a listing and a sign-in sheet of those in attendance are included in Appendix A.